ParetoSecurity/agent/README.md

-Automatically audit your Linux machine for basic security hygiene.
+Automatically audit your device for basic security hygiene.

 ## Installation